phase/sbhs/README.md

 All docs on Sonic Battle reverse engineering are in [**`DOCUMENTATION.md`**](DOCUMENTATION.md).

 ## Hack Suite
-This hack suite is written in Java (because GUIs and portability).
+This hack suite is written in Kotlin (because GUIs and portability).
 It has tools to edit Palettes, Dialogue, Sprites, and more.
 Do note that it is a WIP, and not all the features are implemented yet.